-Here are some top tips on how to blog for business professionals:
+Here are some top tips on how to blog for business professionals.

-Always remember that the people who are going to read your blog are customers, and potential customers, so write for them.
+Always remember that the people who are going to read your blog are consumers and potential consumers, so write for them.
 Your blog posts should aim to answer any possible questions they may have and deliver new insights into your industry.

-This will solve any excuses for lack of time and ideas when the weekly calendar rolls around to blog-post-day (which should be at least once a week by the way, more on that later).
+This will solve any excuses for lack of time and ideas when the weekly calendar rolls around to blog-post-day (which should be around once a week by the way, more on that later).
+The benefits of mood boarding and brainstorming can take your blog that one step further.
 With a bit of planning at the start of each month, you can have enough ideas to keep the blog running for weeks.